DO4TECH/01-Learn-Rust/README.md

 ENV PATH /home/rustdev/.cargo/bin:$PATH
 ```

 There is a bit more to say about the installation of *code-server*.
-Installing it requires you to be *sudoer* because the install script install a deb package.
-I use standalone method to install *code-server* because it install it in *~/.local* directory which allows installing extensions as *rustdev* user.
-After installation, The *~/.local* directory is owned by root user that is why the *chown* command change the ownership to be *rustdev*.
+Installing it requires you to be *sudoer* because the install script installs a deb package.
+I use *standalone* method to install *code-server* because it puts it in the *~/.local* directory which allows rustdev* user to install extension without sudo.
+After installation is completed, The *~/.local* directory is owned by root user that is why I use the *chown* command change the ownership to be *rustdev*.
 To finish */home/rustdev/.local/bin* is added to the PATH as it contains the *code-server* executable.

 ```dockerfile
 # Install code-server